Buginese language

+Buginese (/bʊɡɪˈniːz, -gə-/; Basa Ugi, Lontara script: ᨅᨔ ᨕᨘᨁᨗ, Jawi-Serang script: بهاس بوڬيس/ بَاسَ أُوْڬِيْ, [basa.uɡi]), or simply Bugis, is an Austronesian language spoken by about 4 million people, mainly in the southern part of Sulawesi, Indonesia.
+It is the mother tongue of the Buginese people.

 History

 The word Buginese derives from the word Bahasa Bugis in Malay.
 In Buginese, it is called Basa Ugi while the Bugis people are called To Ugi.
 According to a Buginese myth, the term Ugi is derived from the name to the first king of Cina, an ancient Bugis kingdom, La Sattumpugi.
 To Ugi basically means 'the followers of La Sattumpugi'.

 Little is known about the early history of this language due to the lack of written records.
 The earliest written record of this language is Sureq Galigo, the epic creation myth of the Bugis people.

 Another written source of Buginese is Lontara, a term which refers to the traditional script and historical record as well.
 The earliest historical record of Lontara dates to around the 17th century.
 Lontara records have been described by historians of Indonesia as "sober" and "factual" when compared to their counterparts from other regions of Maritime Southeast Asia, such as the babad of Java.
 These records are usually written in a matter-of-fact tone with very few mythical elements, and the writers would usually put disclaimers before stating something that they cannot verify.

 Prior to the Dutch arrival in the 19th century, a missionary, B. F. Matthews, translated the Bible into Buginese, which made him the first European to acquire knowledge of the language.
 He was also one of the first Europeans to master Makassarese.
 The dictionaries and grammar books compiled by him, and the literature and folklore texts he published, remain basic sources of information about both languages.

 Upon colonization by the Dutch, a number of Bugis fled from their home area of South Sulawesi seeking a better life.
 This led to the existence of small groups of Buginese speakers throughout Maritime Southeast Asia.